Table of Contents

 Long Term Care Insurance

 There is quite a bit of confusion surrounding long term care insurance.
 Many people mistakenly confuse Medicaid with long term care insurance, and therefore, incorrectly think that they can rely on Medicaid to cover their long term care needs.
 Remember, Medicaid is a program for persons that have a financial need.
 Many persons also, incorrectly, believe that Medicare will cover their long term care needs.
-(This will be covered in more detail below).
-In addition, long term care insurance is sometimes simply called “long term care”, further adding to the confusion.
+Further adding to the confusion, long term care insurance is sometimes simply called “long term care”.

 A long term care insurance policy provides financial assistance specifically for long term care for persons who have a persistent, ongoing health condition, a disability, or an illness that worsens over time, like Parkinson’s disease, Lewy Body dementia, and Alzheimer’s.
 Long term care insurance may cover personal care assistance, hospice care, durable medical equipment, and home modifications.
 To be very clear, long term care insurance is not a need based program.
-It is an insurance policy that one purchases and almost always purchases before the need for care has arisen.
-This type of insurance policy, though often quite costly, can be extremely beneficial, as regular health insurance plans do not cover long term care.
-Stated differently, regular health insurance won’t pay for needs that aren’t medical related.
-Long term care insurance services can be provided in a number of settings, which includes one’s home, adult day care, assisted living, and nursing homes.
-Without long term care insurance, persons have to pay privately for care, or qualify for a need based program that provides long term care, such as Medicaid.
+It is an insurance policy that one purchases, and almost always purchases, before the need for care has arisen.
+This type of insurance policy, though often quite costly, can be extremely beneficial, as regular health insurance plans do not cover long term care; They won’t pay for needs that aren’t medical related.
+Long term care insurance services can be provided in a number of settings, which includes one’s home, adult day care, adult foster care, assisted living, and nursing homes.
+Without long term care insurance, persons either have to pay privately for care or qualify for a need based program that provides long term care, such as Medicaid.

 Short Term Care / Rehabilitation